phetsims/greenhouse-effect/doc/implementation-notes.md

 axon.Property is used throughout the model and view for storage of properties and notification of changes.

 Spatial units are relevant in this sim and model distances are described in picometers.
-A model-view transform is used throughout the sim and is defined in MoleculesAndLightScreenView.
+A model-view transform is used throughout the sim and is defined in MicroScreenView.
 This transform performs scaling, inverts the y-axis, and transforms the reference point of the view.
 The view reference point is the center left of the ObservationWindow.